YoussefMorcos/Amazin-project2022-E-commerce-website/README.md

    ## Description of the project:

-Amazin is an online store that gathers items from various online stores and allows the customers to shop them all in one convenient e-commerce.
-This gives the customer the same experience they would get from a mall without having to leave the comfort of their home.
-It also prevents customers to have to go to crowded stores during these uncertain times.
+Amazin is an online store that gathers items from various online stores and allows the customers to shop them all in one convenient e-commerce website.
+This gives the customer the same experience that they would get from a mall without having to leave the comfort of their home.
+With the uncertainty of many bussiness availabilty to receive clients in person due to the COVID-19 pandemic, users can shop safely using the online website we created.
 ## Team members and roles:

 - Luca Dallaire (40132255) lucadallaire: front-end